Lecithin as a dietary supplement has been heavily promoted as a panacea for:

 What is lecithin?

 Chemically lecithin is called phosphtidyl choline, and is found in egg yolk, meats, soy and vegetables. most commercial lecithin is made from soy.
 So you’d assume that when you take lecithin (the supplement), you get phosphatidyl choline.
 In fact, commercial preparations contain between 20% and 90% of the stuff.
 Why such variability?
 Because the suppliers of supplements were exepmted by Congress from adhering to any standards of manufacture, purity, or claims of benefits.
 How this came about is emblematic of our broken political system, but don’t get me going on this.
-Anyway, if only a small fraction of commercial lecithin is made up of the real thing, phosphatidyl phosphate, then what makes up the rest? the answer: fatty acids! not exactly the stuff to help in weight reduction, or cardiovascular health, or liver function.
+Anyway, if only a small fraction of commercial lecithin is made up of the real thing, phosphatidyl choline, then what makes up the rest? the answer: fatty acids! not exactly the stuff to help in weight reduction, or cardiovascular health, or liver function.
 In fact, it may work against all those wonderful benefits.

 What’s the downside?